Shoulder Labrum Repair

 Labrum repair is a surgical technique recommended for treating labrum tear.
 Labrum is a triangular, fibrous, rigid cartilage structure lining the ball-and-socket joint of the shoulder.
 It provides cushioning support to these two joints.
 It also deepens the socket and helps to stabilize the joint.

-Labrum repair can be done using minimally invasive technique, open surgery or grafting.
+Dr. Patel typically performs labrum repair using a minimally invasive arthroscopic technique.
 In arthroscopic surgery, the torn labrum will be reattached to the rim of the bone using anchor sutures and the capsules and ligaments will be tightened.
-In open surgery, the torn labrum will be removed and reattached to the joints using anchor sutures.
-In grafting technique, the torn labrum will be replaced by the labrum harvested from other bones of the body.